 ImageTexT solicits articles and proposals for special topic forums on any topic relevant to the journal’s mission to promote the academic study of imagetexts.
 For general submissions, see below.
-For special topic forums, see the Special Topics Forums Page.
 Submissions should adhere to the format requirements detailed below and should be uploaded to our submission portal.
 Each issue of ImageTexT features at least two sections: Articles and Reviews, with translations included on an availability basis.
 These sections have different approaches and different editorial policies.

 - Call for Manuscript Reviewers

 - Contact Information

 - Articles submitted should usually not exceed 10,000 words, including notes, and should adhere to generally accepted academic standards.
 All submissions should be in the most recent MLA style, and should be in Microsoft Word or a compatible format.
 Please submit all articles to our submission portal.

 When submitting your article, you will be asked to include a brief biographical statement (40-80 words).
 Do not embed images in the text of your article; clearly indicate (along with Figure numbers, citation, and any descriptive labels) where images occur.
 Images should be of the highest possible quality, and be in .png, .gif, or .jpg format.

 Authors should adhere to fair use policy when considering images; send only those that are necessary, and as few full pages as possible.
 Articles should engage elements of visual analysis, the imagetextual relationships in comics, and demonstrate a solid grounding in the theoretical issues relevant to the field.

 The most common responses that we give to submissions are as follows:

 - Accept without Revisions: We accept the article.
 The article is ready to enter our copy-editing stage.